ririw/ririw.github.io/_posts/2017-08-06-optaplanning-water.markdown

 The scoring is where all the magic happens.
 This was also the most confusing part of the project.
-The optaplanner docs assume that you're going the distance, and you'll be using their DROOLs planning system.
+The optaplanner docs assume that you're going all in, and you'll be using their DROOLs planning system.
 I'm planning on learning how to write the DROOLs rules, but for a simple problem like this, I found them to be more effort than they're probably worth.
-Particularly if you're a new optaplanner user, it's offputting to have to understand a new language, just to write some simple rules.
+Particularly if you're a new user, it's off putting to have to understand a new language, just to write some simple rules.

 I'll only show off two of my scoring functions, there were quite a few.